OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## add-in commands

 **Add-in commands** are UI elements, such as buttons and menus, that extend the Office UI for your add-in.
 When users select an add-in command element, they initiate actions such as running JavaScript code or displaying the add-in in a task pane.
 Add-in commands help users find and use your add-in, which can support your add-in's adoption and reuse.
+See [Add-in commands for Excel, PowerPoint, and Word](../design/add-in-comments.md) to learn more.

 See also: [ribbon, ribbon button](#ribbon-ribbon-button).